 The Group currently comprises four key separate airlines, Buzz, Lauda, Malta Air and Ryanair DAC.
-Ryanair U.K. has only two aircraft on its register at this time and is included in the Ryanair DAC segment.
+Ryanair U.K. (a subsidiary of Ryanair DAC) has only eight aircraft on its register at this time and is included in the Ryanair DAC segment.